5 Winter Weather Hazards Pocono Homeowners Should Know

 • Cracks in block foundations, driveways, or concrete pads.

-• Water pooling after snowmelt, especially on the lakefront slopes.
+• Water pooling near the house after snowmelt, especially on the lakefront slopes.

 • Doors that start sticking, or gaps opening between floors and walls.